King of the Hill: Setting

-The Hill family: From the left: Peggy (back), Bobby, Hank, and their dog, Ladybird.

 King of the Hill is set in the fictional town of Arlen, Texas, an amalgamation of numerous Dallas–Fort Worth suburbs, including Garland, Richardson, Arlington, and Allen.
 In addition to drawing inspiration from the DFW region, Judge has described Arlen as "a town like Humble" (a suburb of Houston).
 Time magazine praised the authentic portrayal as the "most acutely observed, realistic sitcom about regional American life bar none".
 In the episode "Hank's Cowboy Movie", the town's entrance sign lists its population as 145,300.
+It is the seat of Heimlich County; neighboring towns include McMaynerbury, Durndle, and New Hoffenscheim.

 Though Arlen is inspired by various Texas suburban communities, its specific location in Texas is never specified in the series.
 Similar to the location of Springfield on The Simpsons, the location of Arlen within Texas is arbitrarily based on the needs of a particular episode's plot, and multiple episodes give conflicting information as to Arlen's geographic location within the state.
 For example, one episode indicates that it is just north of the Brazos River in central Texas.
 Other episodes place it near Houston or Dallas, while others feature trips to Mexico and back taking place within a matter of hours.
 In the episode "Harlottown", the location is revealed to be somewhere on the Chisholm Trail.
 In all cases, the general location for Arlen coincides with the eastern half of the state as opposed to the western half, the latter being predominantly desert.

 The Hills and other major characters reside on Rainey Street.
 Hank's friend and neighbor Bill Dauterive is a barber at Fort Blanda, a small army post near Arlen.
 Most of the children in the show attend Tom Landry Middle School; other schools depicted are Arlen High (home of the Longhorns) and Staubach Elementary.
-Early in the series, the school is referred to as being in the Heimlich County School District (according to markings on the school buses), though in later seasons, this is changed to Arlen Independent School District.
+Early in the series, the school is referred to as being in the Heimlich County School District (according to markings on the school buses), though in later seasons, this is changed to Arlen Independent School District in line with how school districts in Texas are generally named.
 The school's mascot is a longhorn steer.